-The subject line is one of email’s most important components, so it’s important to get it right before you send your emails.
+The subject line is one of email’s most important components, so it’s essential to get it right before you send your emails.
 And by avoiding the mistakes above, you’ll be well on your way towards improving your email engagement.

 Ready to use these tips to write better subject lines?
 Sign up for AWeber Free today to start writing amazing subject lines.